-The idea for Dexalytics started when I was contacted by a manufacturer of a DXA (dual x-ray absorptiometry) scanner saying that they had a client interested in maximizing the potential of their DXA data.
+The groundwork for the development of Dexalytics started when I was contacted by a manufacturer of a DXA (dual X-ray absorptiometry) device saying that they had a client interested in maximizing the potential of their DXA data.
 This client turned out to be an NFL team.
-The report produced by the DXA machine is comprised of numerous pages filled with data, and the team felt there were data points they weren’t fully understanding.
+The problem the NFL teams was encountering was the report produced by the DXA device was comprised of numerous pages filled with data.
+The team felt there were data they weren’t fully understanding.
 Since the manufacturer came from a clinical background, it was at a loss to bridge the gap to sports performance.
-That’s where the College of Education and Human Development’s School and Kinesiology Laboratory of Integrative Human Physiology, in partnership with CEHD’s Educational Technology Innovations (ETI), stepped in.
+That’s where the College of Education and Human Development’s School and Kinesiology’s Laboratory of Integrative Human Physiology, in partnership with CEHD’s Educational Technology Innovations (ETI), stepped in.

-By working with the teams in major sports, we’ve developed Dexalytics software to allow trainers, coaches and sports medicine professionals to better use the DXA data to help them better examine the team and individual position players.
+We developed the Dexalytics software to allow trainers, coaches and sports medicine professionals to better use the DXA data to help them better examine the team and individual position players.
 This generates a wealth of information to choose from: upper and lower body muscle mass, a unique performance score and other related values.

 Using Dexalytics to Uncover Potential Sports Performance

 One of the most important times of year for a football team is the NFL draft.
-By using Dexalytics to look at players in terms of body composition, future growth, and athletic potential, a team can start getting a more specific idea about players they’d like to select for their roster.
-This software offers the opportunity to compare current professional players with potential draftees and determine if there’s a place for them on the active roster or practice squad.
+By using Dexalytics to look at players in terms of body composition, a team can start getting a more specific idea about players they’d like to select for their roster.
+This software offers the opportunity to compare professional current players with potential draftees and determine if there’s a place for them on the active roster or practice squad.
 While there’s a wide range of ways to predict potential sports performance from individuals, Dexalytics offers a way to break down complex analysis into more manageable, usable data points.